dicerobotics/dev-refs/gpu_system_setup.md

-# Instructions to install CUDA, cuDNN, VSCode, Miniconda, Pytorch on Ubuntu 22.04
+# System Setup with CUDA, cuDNN, VSCode, Miniconda, Pytorch on Ubuntu 22.04
+We assume that the system has NVIDIA GPU installed.

 ## Install NVIDIA drivers